frumbert/local_signuptoken/readme.md

 ## Info

-This plugin adds a token field to the signup.
+This plugin adds a token field to the Email-Based self-registration page.

+It also adds a set of web services for creating, validating and enrolling a user with a token.

 ## Requirements

-You need to be using auth/email (Email-Based self-registration) You need https://github.com/frumbert/enrol-token to be installed You need https://github.com/frumbert/customscript-signuptoken to be configured and installed
+ * You need to be using auth/email (Email-Based self-registration)
+ * You need https://github.com/frumbert/enrol-token to be installed
+ * You need https://github.com/frumbert/customscript-signuptoken to be configured and installed

 ## Setup